-• Impact on business as usual delivery of services;

-- New areas of activity as part of the national response to coronavirus and any governance issues arising; - The funding of the financial implications and logistical consequences of delivering the local government response;

-• Assessment of the long-term disruption and consequences arising from the coronavirus.
+- Impact on business as usual delivery of services; - New areas of activity as part of the national pandemic response and any governance issues arising; - The funding of the financial implications and logistical consequences of delivering the local government response; and - Assessment of the long-term implications arising from the pandemic and developing sustainable models of future working.

-This continues to be closely monitored and we will conduct a review of the lessons to be learned from our response and identify any improvement actions.
+This continues to be closely monitored including a review of the actions taken to inform our ongoing response and readiness in the event of further spikes.